VFed-SSD: Towards Practical Vertical Federated Advertising: Method

 That is to say, the top model implicitly models the point-wise mutual information (PMI) of the observed input pairs, with a shifted constant $\log k$.
-Specifically, when $k=1$, the learning process of MPD encourages maximizes the mutual information between the hidden representations of two parties.
-This learning principle of maximizing (shifted) mutual information strongly supports the MPD pre-training task to learn good cross-view representations.
+Specifically, when $k=1$, MPD exactly encourages maximizes the mutual information between the hidden representations of two parties.
+Such learning principle of maximizing (shifted) mutual information strongly supports the MPD pre-training task to learn good cross-party representations.
 Due to the page limit, we omit the proof and suggest readers refer to \cite{neg_pmi} for more detail.